Scott Benson, M.D.

 Many organizations advise men to be screened for prostate cancer starting at age 50.
 However, the subject is somewhat controversial, so the best course of action is to discuss what's best for you with your health care team.

-Do yourself and your family a favor by protecting your long-term health with regular appointments and screenings.
+Do yourself and your family a favor by protecting your health with regular appointments and screenings.